 Absent of the heightened experience of performers, crew, and the energy of the audience, a theatre still holds a lingering presence—an energy signature that gets imprinted on the place.
 It is palpable, almost visceral.

 Like an infinite echo, it leaves an indelible impression.
-And the echo of that Stradivarius will forever reverberate in me, weaving its enduring essence, whispering to my heart of hearts, “You have been touched by something special, and will never again be the same.”
+And the echo of that Stradivarius will forever reverberate in me, weaving its enduring essence, whispering to my heart of hearts, “You have been touched by something exquisite, and will never again be the same.”

-In honor of Inspire Your Heart with Art Day, thank you for allowing me to share this part of my life with you.
+Thank you for allowing me to share this part of my life with you.

 Elayne G. James